dastorm/dunst-xfce-config/README.md

 # dunst-xfce-config
-dunst config file for xfce desktop
+This is a dunst config file that is meant to make dunst integrate nicely in the xfce desktop environment